 First things first, what is after-hours trading?
 Let me explain.
 Firstly, after-hours trading happens after the market has closed.

-Secondly, we can also trade the pre-market session, which is just before the opening bell.
+Secondly, we can trade the pre-market session just before the opening bell.
 Regardless of the name, we refer to both sessions as after-hours.

 Stock market hours are different than options market hours.
 Therefore, make sure you know how and when you want to trade.